kennytanggg/THRUX/source/quickstartguide/index-quickstartguide.rst

 ******************************************************************************************************************************************************************************************************************************************************************

 The left side toolbar is also known as the Workspace Toolbar.
 Workspaces can be hosted on different windows by dragging them outside of THRUX's main window.
+Bring these windows back into THRUX by clicking Dock in the top right.

 #####################
 Electrical Workspaces